R. Budd Dwyer: Footage and television media

-Letter to Governor Bob Casey

-Dwyer's deep mistrust of outgoing Republican Governor Dick Thornburgh was spelled out in detail in his press conference statement.
+Dwyer's mistrust of outgoing Republican Governor Dick Thornburgh was expressed in detail in his press conference statement.
 The timing of Dwyer's press conference and suicide meant that Thornburgh was not empowered to appoint a Treasurer to replace him.
-Instead, this fell to Thornburgh's successor, Democrat Bob Casey, who had taken office on January 20.
+Instead, this became the responsibility of Thornburgh's successor, Democrat Bob Casey, who had assumed office on January 20.

-The letter Dwyer had sent to Casey stated, among other things, "By the time you receive this letter ... the office of State Treasurer of Pennsylvania will be vacant.
+The letter Dwyer sent Casey stated, "By the time you receive this letter ... the office of State Treasurer of Pennsylvania will be vacant.
 I stress to you that I did not resign but was State Treasurer of Pennsylvania to the end."
 It also stated that Casey "will be the great Governor that Pennsylvania needs at this time in our history."
 He suggested his wife Joanne as his successor, describing her as "very talented, personable, organized and hard-working."

-Governor Casey did not take Dwyer's suggestion.
-Regardless of the events of January 22, the governor and legislature of Pennsylvania already expected Dwyer to either resign or be removed from office.
-As such, a deal had already been brokered wherein the next treasurer, a Democrat, would serve out Dwyer's term and step down at its end.
-This was G. Davis Greene Jr., who was appointed as the 31st Treasurer of Pennsylvania on January 23, 1987, the day after Dwyer's suicide.
+Governor Casey did not accept Dwyer's suggestion.
+Regardless of the events of January 22, the governor and legislature of Pennsylvania already expected Dwyer to either resign or be dismissed from office.
+As such, a deal had already been brokered wherein the next treasurer, a Democrat, would serve the remnant of Dwyer's term and resign at its end.
+This was G. Davis Greene Jr., who was appointed as the 71st Treasurer of Pennsylvania on January 23, 1987, the day after Dwyer's suicide.